undix/ugai/README.md

 Imagine `ugai.cgi`, pronounced `ooh-guy`, as the brain of a person.
 Just like your brain helps you think and do your schoolwork, `ugai.cgi` helps organize all the digital books in a special library called Calibre.
 It makes sure everything in the library works just right, so you can read and learn without any problems. `Ugai.cgi` is super important because it keeps the library running smoothly.
 In the real world, the name `ugai` refers to a hamlet on Siberut Island in the Mentawai Islands, Indonesia, meaning "home."

 ### Komugai
-Now, think of Komugai as the body of a person, including the clothes they wear.
+Now, think of Komugai, pronounced co-mooh-guy, as the body of a person, including the clothes they wear.
 Imagine you can change your outfits anytime you like.
 Komugai decides how the online library looks and feels, kind of like how you pick your clothes every day.
 If you wear different clothes, you're still you, but you might not look like you belong to a specific group, like your school or a sports team, unless you wear their standard outfit.
 Komugai helps make the library easy to use and nice to look at, just like how your favorite outfit makes you feel good.
 Under the MIT License, you can change the "clothes" any way you want, as long as you still show the original creator's "brand" on your clothes.
 In short: `ugai` is the brain of Kom`ugai` 2024.

 You can keep using "Komugai" for your new "clothes" or pick a totally new name, but one thing is certain: you're still using `ugai.cgi` and need pay attention about it's upgrade version in the future.
 The term Komugai, which means 'creatively using available resources to solve problems,' is specific to the Mee ethnic group in Papua, Indonesia, and aligns with the project's environmentally friendly goals.